-You should familiarise yourself with the following polices which are available on the Safeguarding Notice Board (Staff Room) and on the School Website:
+You must familiarise yourself with the following polices which are available on the Safeguarding Notice Board (just outside the Staff Room) and on the School Website:

-- Guidance on safer working practice for those working with children and young people in education settings (May 2019) St George's Catholic School has adopted this as our staff code of conduct which is available on the safeguarding notice board positioned just outside the staffroom. - 2.
+- 1. Guidance on safer working practice for those working with children and young people in education settings (April 2020) St George's Catholic Primary School has adopted this as our staff code of conduct which is available in the just outside the staff room on the safeguarding notice board - 2.
 What to do if you're worried a child is being abused (DfE March 2015) advice for practitioners - 3.
-St George's Catholic School Safeguarding (Child Protection) Policy and Procedures can be accessed on the notice board and on the school website. - 4.
-St George's Catholic School Behaviour policy and - 5.
+St George's Catholic School Safeguarding (Child Protection) Policy and Procedures can be accessed just outside the staff room and on the school website. - 4.
+St George's Catholic Primary School Behaviour policy and - 5.
 Children Missing Education procedures